renovate-bot/khulnasoft-lab-_-AiExec/docs/docs/Integrations/Notion/notion-agent-conversational.md

 ---

-1. Open Langflow and create a new project.
+1. Open Aiexec and create a new project.
-2. Add the components listed above to your flow canvas, or Download the [Conversation Agent Flow](./Conversational_Notion_Agent.json)(Download link) and **Import** the JSON file into Langflow.
+2. Add the components listed above to your flow canvas, or Download the [Conversation Agent Flow](./Conversational_Notion_Agent.json)(Download link) and **Import** the JSON file into Aiexec.
 3. Connect the components as shown in the flow diagram.
 4. Input the Notion and OpenAI API keys in their respective components.
-5. To start the flow, click the "Play" button in Langflow.
+5. To start the flow, click the "Play" button in Aiexec.
 6. In the chat interface, enter a Notion-related request or question.
 For example:
    - "Create a new page in my task database"
    - "Search for pages about project management"